-To receive Belmont Abbey College's recommendation for initial licensure in North Carolina a student must:
+To receive Belmont Abbey College's recommendation for initial licensure in North Carolina\ a student must:

-- Complete all required coursework (core, major, and electives) with a minimum cumulative grade point average of 2.75. - Receive the recommendation of the Chair of the Department of Education and of the Licensure Officer. - Receive the recommendation of the student teaching supervisors (IHE and LEA) and the designated LEA official responsible for LEA coordination of the senior-year student-teaching experience (Form IHE-01b). - Successfully pass a background check conducted during student teaching. - Complete all necessary application materials, obtain official transcripts, and pay any required state licensure fee(s). - As of the 2019-2020 school year, all teacher candidates must successfully complete the edTPA performance assessment to be considered a program completer eligible for NC initial licensure.
+- Complete all required coursework (core, major, and electives) with a minimum cumulative grade point average of 2.75. - Receive the recommendation of the Chair of the Department of Education and of the Licensure Officer. - Receive the recommendation of the student teaching supervisors (IHE and LEA) and the designated LEA official responsible for LEA coordination of the senior-year student-teaching experience (Form IHE-01b). - Successfully pass a background check conducted during student teaching. - Complete all necessary application materials, obtain official transcripts, and pay any required state licensure fee(s).

-As of August 2015, North Carolina allows elementary education program completers to teach for two years in NC public schools before passing required licensure exams.
+As of August 2015, North Carolina allows elementary education program completers to teach for three years in NC public schools before passing required licensure exams and passing the edTPA performance assessment.
 Without passing scores, BAC will attest to program completion and the teacher candidate will pursue licensure through the state once the NCTEL passing scores are achieved.